How to Choose the Best Interactive Display for Business?

 Meetboard 3 supports AirPlay, Miracast, and Chromecast screen mirroring.
 If you want to instantly share images from iPhone/ iPad/ MacBook or Android phones, Airplay and Miracast help you to wirelessly present the multimedia content with ease.
 If you are using a notebook and Google Documents for the presentation, you are able to use the “cast” function from the Chrome browser.
 You or your guests invited to the meeting do not need to install any software to do the wireless presentation.
 And you don’t need to pass an external wireless dongle to the next presenter.

-Meetboard 3 also integrates the screen-sharing app, enabling an easy-to-connect gateway to your meeting participants’ mobile devices, and the display is capable of showing up to six devices mirrored on the screen simultaneously.
+Meetboard 3 also integrates the screen-sharing app, enabling an easy-to-connect gateway to your meeting participants’ mobile devices, and the display is capable of showing up to 9 devices mirrored on the screen simultaneously.
 The participants are able to draw or write on their own mobile devices and mirror their contents to Meetboard 3.

-While it’s not considered essential to some, given the role that mobile devices play in bringing interconnectivity to meeting spaces, it’s worth taking a look at whether or not your interactive flat panel display developer has a dedicated mobile app for added connectivity.
+While it’s not considered essential to some, given the role that mobile devices play in bringing interconnectivity to meeting spaces, it’s worth taking a look at whether or not your interactive display developer has a dedicated mobile app for added connectivity.

 3.2 Compatible with Video Conferencing Camera and Software